WICG/scroll-to-text-fragment/security-privacy-questionnaire.md

 #### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

-A third-party context that has access to the URL fragment would be able to see the targetText, but similar to first-party concerns this information is already expected to be in the webpage.
+Third-party contexts cannot access the URL fragment, so there should be no way to access the targetText.
+The most a cross-origin iframe can check is document.referrer, but document.referrer does not include the URL fragment.

 #### 2.14.
 How does this specification work in the context of a user agent’s Private \ Browsing or "incognito" mode?